Built-in Types Overview¶

 Function types¶

-Function types are represented specially with the keyword fn
+Function types are represented specially with the keyword fn.
+A higher order

 function reference supports positional arguments only.
 Some examples include: